monmic/path-creator/README.md

 # path-creator

-Create a valid route one could follow to collect all specified items within a map:
+Create a valid route to follow for collecting all specified items within a map:

 {
 "rooms": [